felipegoulart/chat-api/README.md

-# One piece chat
+# Checkpoint Chat

-That app is API for Web Chat based on rooms with One Piece theme.
+That app is API for Web Chat based on rooms.
 This is a personal study app; It's free to fork, enjoy!

 ## Business Rules